 The dog days of Summer are fast approaching.
 In many parts of our beautiful country sweltering temperatures can bring on the craving for a cool refreshing treat.
-A simple icy fruit cocktail such as a citrus spiked Granita can instantly placate a parched tongue.
-Ever […]
+A simple icy fruit cocktail such as a citrus spiked Granita made using a Black 5 Cocktail Stirrer can …

 In our quest to find the perfect cinnamon rolls we had to take a few important details into consideration.
 First, the finished dough had to be soft, light and doughy not dry and airy.
 Second, the filling had to be gooey and buttery.
 It had to have just the right amount of cinnamon to sugar ratio to create that bubbling sea of caramel like confection.
 Last of all the frosting could not be too sugary, lemony or taste like cream cheese.
 We wanted the perfect balance of flavors encompassed in a pillowy soft blanket.
 It has taken me two years to narrow down the list of contenders.
 From my final list of three I forgot which of the top two contenders was the one we liked best.
 Fortunately for us we had family in town to help devour the re-test.
 Our favorite recipe for cinnamon rolls is actually a combination of the two.